openebs/website/website/src/blogs/data-migration-within-kubernetes.md

 Once the newly created CVR is marked as Healthy, then we can remove the unwanted pool name from Spec of CVC replicaInfo and save it.

-In this example, I need to remove the data from the pool **cspc-stripe-pool-pn9p,** scheduled on **e2e1-node2.** Once the pool name is removed from CVC **spec.policy.replicaPoolInfo** ,then corresponding CVR in that pool will be deleted.
+In this example, I need to remove the data from the pool **cspc-stripe-pool-pn9p**, scheduled on **e2e1-node2**.
+Once the pool name is removed from CVC **spec.policy.replicaPoolInfo**, then corresponding CVR in that pool will be deleted.
 CVC will generate events and status of CVC also will be updated.

 Events on CVR: